Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): Conclusions

 \section{Conclusions}

 In this paper, we propose a novel \textit{GNN-based path embedding} (GNN-PE) framework for efficient processing of exact subgraph matching queries over a large-scale data graph.
-Specifically, we carefully design GNN models to encode paths (and their surrounding 1-hop neighbors) in the data graph into embedding vectors, where subgraph relationships are strictly reflected by vector dominance constraints in the embedding space.
-This can guarantee exact subgraph matching without false dismissals.
-We present effective pruning strategies, with respect to path labels and dominance constraints, devise effective indexing mechanisms, and develop an efficient parallel subgraph matching algorithm over GNN-based path embeddings, based on our proposed cost-model-based query plan.
-Extensive experiments have been conducted to show the efficiency and effectiveness of our proposed GNN-PE approach over both real and synthetic graph data sets.\\\\
+We carefully design GNN models to encode paths (and their surrounding 1-hop neighbors) in the data graph into embedding vectors, where subgraph relationships are strictly reflected by vector dominance constraints in the embedding space.
+The resulting embedding vectors can be used for efficient exact subgraph matching without false dismissals.
+To further optimize GNN-PE, we design a GNN-based path group embedding (GNN-PGE) approach, which performs subgraph matching over the grouped path embedding vectors.
+Due to the path grouping with the same starting vertices, we can significantly reduce both the search space and the storage cost.
+Extensive experiments have been conducted to show the efficiency and effectiveness of our proposed GNN-PE and GNN-PGE approaches over both real and synthetic graph data sets.

 \nop{

 \begin{acks} This work was supported by the [...]
 Research Fund of [...]
 (Number [...]).
 Additional funding was provided by [...] and [...].
 We also thank [...] for contributing [...]. \end{acks}